 Liner notes from a bootleg recording of The Fishermen in Copenhagen c.
-1988 (http://www.hokafloyd.com)It is after the successful DSOT tour that Rachel Fury all but drops of the precipice.
+1988 (http://www.hokafloyd.com)It is after the successful DSOT tour that Rachel Fury drops off a precipice.
 It seems that no-one - least of all her vocal colleagues from the tour - know what happened to her.
-The only singer from that trio to continue with Pink Floyd was the equally fabulous Durga McBroom (who is credited on "The Division Bell" album and appears in the "P*U*L*S*E" tour line-up).
-As a side note and yet another example of my love of trivia, Margaret Taylor - the third singer from the DSOT tour - is also still active in the music industry.
+I have reached out to Machan Taylor, Durga McBroom and Guy Pratt over the years and, while they were all kind enough to reply, they either couldn't - or wouldn't - reveal anything useful The only singer from the DSOT trio to continue with Pink Floyd was the equally fabulous Durga McBroom (who is credited on "The Division Bell" album and appears in the "P*U*L*S*E" tour line-up).
+Machan Taylor remains active in the music industry.

 Lorelei McBroom, Gary Wallis & Rachel Fury circa 1989 (?
 Venice).

 The last snippet of significance I can find is a mention that by 1995, Rachel Fury had given up singing altogether and had become involved in the animal rights movement.